connexcs/docs/docs/reporting-problems.md

 **Step 2: Check the Documentation**

-The ConnexCS onsite documentation, found at [**docs.connexcs.com**](https://docs.connexcs.com/), serves multiple functions:
+The ConnexCS onsite documentation, found at [**docs.connexcs.com**](https://docs.connexcs.com/), serves several functions:

 * To provide a repository where you can search for information relevant to your problem.
 * To inform your questions when you contact support.

-Sometimes, complications are easily resolved by turning off parameters that aren't compatible.
-In some instances, a little troubleshooting might solve it.
+Sometimes, complications are resolved by turning off parameters that aren't compatible.
+Sometimes, a little troubleshooting might solve it.

-In some instances, you will need help; understanding the documentation will speed up our efforts to remedy larger concerns.
+Sometimes, you will need help; understanding the documentation will speed up our efforts to remedy larger concerns.

 *Whenever possible, please refer to the ConnexCS documentation before contacting support.*